huaweicloud/terraform-provider-huaweicloud/docs/resources/iotda_product.md

 The `commands` block supports:

 * `name` - (Required, String) Specifies the name of the command.
 The name contains a maximum of 64 characters.
-Only letters, Chinese characters, digits, hyphens (-), underscores (_) and the following specail characters are allowed: `?'#().,&%@!`.
+Only letters, Chinese characters, digits, hyphens (-), underscores (_) and the following special characters are allowed: `?'#().,&%@!`.

 * `paras` - (Optional, List) Specifies the list of parameters for the command.